fcrozatier/champagne/README.md

 See [configuration](#configuration) below for details.

 - Register creators + entries and judges.
 Prevent duplicates (only one sign-up per email)
 - Vote.
-Signed up users can vote with their token/link.
+Signed-up users can vote with their token/link.
-- The pairings follow the NodeRank algorithm with the random strategy (the best one).
-The vote is closed after a certain number of rounds or if a deadline is met.
+- The pairings follow the [NodeRank algorithm](https://github.com/fcrozatier/NodeRank#conslusion) with the random strategy.
+The vote is closed after a deadline is met or if the graph is complete.
 - Auto cleanup of stale comparisons: if a user is assigned a comparison between entries and does not vote after 24h this is reassigned to someone else.
-- Rate limit voting : a user must wait at least 5 minutes between votes
+- Rate limit voting: a user must wait at least 5 minutes between votes
 - Deadlines.
-Sign-up and vote forms are disabled at given dates
+Sign-up and vote forms are disabled on given dates

 ## Stack